-This volume tackles not only the topic of voter suppression, but how public opinion influenced action on voters' rights, from the founding of the country, when most states limited the right to vote to property-owning males, to the establishment in 2017 of the Presidential Advisory Commission of Election Integrity, and beyond, to how voter suppression efforts effected the 2018 elections.
-Drawing from the popular press, key legislative and court battles, social activism and opinion polls, content in this edition follows the evolution of public opinion on voters' rights, including: how the vote was granted to minorities; Jim Crow laws (i.e. poll taxes and literacy tests); Voting Rights Act of 1965 and subsequent relevant Supreme Court decisions; voter ID laws; voter fraud; election interference; and specific individual state actions.
+Opinions Throughout History: Voters’ Rights provides readers with an in-depth exploration of not only the topic of voter suppression, but how public opinion influenced action on voters' rights, from the founding of the country, when most states limited the right to vote to property-owning males, to the establishment in 2017 of the Presidential Advisory Commission of Election Integrity, and beyond, to how voter suppression efforts affected the 2018 elections.

 This edition starts with a detailed Introduction that highlights the important topics that have shaped the right to vote in the United States.
 A comprehensive Timeline follows, highlighting significant events in voter enfranchisement from the first vote held in 1607 in the New World to elect a leader of the Virginia Colony to the 2019 delay in North Carolina to implement voter ID requirements.